How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 “What truly matters to me right now?”

 Not what should matter.
 Not what matters to others.
-Not what you think would look impressive.
+Not what looks impressive.
+Not what you think you “must” achieve to be worthy.

 What matters to you.